Protecting UK Residents from Cyber Attacks

 Innovative plans to protect people from being hacked, include:

 The introduction of groundbreaking cyber security laws to protect smart devices and reduce the number of cyber attacks has one key takeaway.
+You can visit Sapphire to learn more about it.

 Manufacturers of popular smart devices, such as smartphones, smart watches, digital doorbells, cameras, TVs, and speakers, will need to give advance warning of how long they will guarantee vital security updates for their products.